 Graduate students may repeat one graduate course and count only the second grade earned as part of their GPAs.
-The repeat option form can be found on the Student Forms page of the Graduate School's website.
+The repeat option form can be found on the Student Forms page of the Graduate School's website and is completed after the course is repeated.
 Students should submit the completed form to Sarah Jane Tamme (sarah.tamme@uky.edu).
-The School's Director of Graduate Studies, Jeff Huber, will review and sign the form before submitting it to the Graduate School.
+The School's Director of Graduate Studies will review and sign the form before submitting it to the Graduate School.
 Students can only use the repeat option once during their degree program.